-Sister, don’t make a idol of man in your life.
+Sister, don’t make an idol of man in your life.
 Get your mind off the White House.
 Get your own house in order.
 I am speaking about your body (house) which is the temple of the Lord.
-Mourn the sin that hurts him and turn.
+Mourn the sin that hurts Him and turn.
 Respect the transfer of power from Jesus.
 Focus on the praying for all people in authority.

 Focus on praying